Odhynn/naerk/content/Factions/Everbryght.md

   - Gwynne's pilgrimage continued into [[North Darrok]] and the [[Four Winds Monastery]].
 - 4817, Autumn
   - Aileen, joined by the [[Halcyon]] band, travelled to Oventhart to track missing Berenfaer agents, set up the ground at Greenmills for the [[Berenfaer]] to organise the resistance, was appointed to the [[Dragonpact]] as the commander of the kobold [[Slitherscale Brigade]], and moved on to [[Merkal]] where she fought the sinister forces trying to break [[Drakainia]] loose from her prison, culminating in the [[Battle of Klegonai Fields]] and the killing of Drakainia in her demiplane prison in [[Mherg Tundra]]
-  - Smolynx and Rowena answered the call of the Oventhari druidic circles and fought against the abberration hordes in the woods
+  - Smolynx and Rowena answered the call of the Oventhari druidic circles and fought against [[Drakainia]]'s abberration hordes in the forests
-  - Gwynne caught wind of a lead while in [[Ekteron]] that led her to ask officers of the passing [[Wolf Legion]] to smuggle her into [[Olgizmar]]; there she was arrested and incarcerated in the cold iron mines until cataclysmic [[vethfall-(2020)]] events sundered the wards and led her joining the defence of [[Bránstraž]].
+  - Gwynne caught wind of a lead while in [[Ekteron]] that led her to ask officers of the passing [[Wolf Legion]] to smuggle her into [[Olgizmar]]; there she was arrested by the magister circles and incarcerated in the cold iron mines until cataclysmic [[vethfall-(2020)]] events sundered the wards and led her joining the defence of [[Bránstraž]].
   - Ulfwyr and Bjonnyr were caught in a seastorm while on their South Sea escapades and were marooned in [[Drozzin]], where they slew the sea dragon [[Ozrallon]] and traversed the Screaming Maze to obtain a Crown of the Cyclopes
 - 4818, Winter
-  - Aileen went missing for a year after [[vethfall-(2020)]], trapped in a temporal bubble inside Drakainia's demiplane prison
+  - Aileen went missing for a year after [[Vethfall]], trapped in a temporal bubble inside Drakainia's demiplane prison
   - Smolynx investigated Aileen's disappearance with the aid of [[Ingasto]] and the [[Twilight Veil]]
   - Rowena could not stomach her father's safe approach and set out blindly on her own to find anything that might lead to Aileen, ended up arrested and sent to [[Kemilia]] where she got tangled up in a conspiracy implicating [[Ashiro]]'s Wells of Power and the [[Crimson Steel]]

 Little morghonljucht has been collected thus far (Smolynx is the only one to have been lucky), but the Everbryght have naught to do but keep moving, keep looking, and tell noone.

----

 [^1]: While investigating archmage Faenyss Laffirdul in 4776 over at their native Realms Beyond, agents Timon Diveldyr and Ullisson Firlyvan unwittingly followed him through a portal and washed up on the Lake of the Moon.
 Faenyss had already left, having the means to immediately escape Athalaar and conduct his business, while the two dumbstruck rangers were told by the [[Lleyn|Lady of the Lake]] that they could still ascend Eltirion during the incoming Bloodmoon and return to their homeworld.